 And these costs and time delays don’t even need to be that large.
 Smaller expenses and hold-ups can have a significant impact if left unchecked over long periods.

-"In a recent process optimisation study with Oxford Biomedica, design of experiments saved 40 hours FTE, and gave a 3 to 10-fold increase in vector titre, with an 81% reduction in pure error"
+"In a recent process optimization study with Oxford Biomedica, design of experiments saved 40 hours FTE, and gave a 3 to 10-fold increase in vector titer, with an 81% reduction in pure error"

 How experimental design can help